lovizotto/lovizotto/README.md

 About Me 🚀

 - 🔭 I’m currently working on Authority Partners / CEM Benchmarking
-- 🌱 I’m currently learning C# and Unity
+- 🌱 I’m currently learning about Astro, Qwik, Island arch.
 - 📫 How to reach me: lovizotto@gmail.com